 What we cover

-As a common foundation, our trainings cover the leading and internationally recognised business and human rights frameworks, emerging due diligence legislation, and the key principles of Human Rights and Environmental Due Diligence (HREDD) – the process through which businesses identify, prevent and address adverse impacts on people and the environment.
+As a common foundation, our trainings cover the leading business and human rights frameworks, emerging legislation, and the key principles of Human Rights and Environmental Due Diligence (HREDD) – the process through which businesses identify, prevent and address adverse impacts on people and the environment.

-While this foundation is typically included in all our trainings, the content can then be adapted to different audiences and objectives, allowing for a deeper focus on specific topics and practical challenges such as meaningful stakeholder engagement, access to remedy and effective grievance mechanisms, responsible business conduct in high-risk contexts, and the role of human rights defenders.
+While this foundation is typically included in all trainings, the content is adapted to different audiences and objectives, allowing for a deeper focus on specific topics and practical challenges such as meaningful stakeholder engagement, access to remedy and effective grievance mechanisms, responsible business conduct in high-risk contexts, and the role of human rights defenders.

-For rights-holders and their representatives, trainings may also include approaches to documenting impacts and conducting evidence-based research, including gathering oral, visual and physical evidence, and using findings to engage with businesses and advocate for change.
+For rights-holders and their representatives, training may also include how to conduct evidence-based research, document impacts, collect various forms of evidence, and use these findings to engage with businesses and advocate for change.

 Illustrative agenda